gbif-norway/ipt-s3/README.md

 * S3_ZIP_BUCKET_NAME - Optional.
 If there are DWCAs which need to regularly be synced to the IPT, this is that bucket name.

 ## Build image
-to build booth ipt image and it's sidecar, from the route of the repo run
+to build both ipt image and its sidecar, from the root of the repo, run:
 ```zsh
 docker compose build
 ```